Amazon surprised America with its HQ2 decision: But how will the new offices look?

 Amazon’s physical appearance, at least from an outsider’s perspective, may not be striking, but we can expect some standout attributes from an employee’s perspective.

-Maks Goldenshteyn, communications manager at ZGF Architects, the firm that designed Amazon's 400,000 square-foot high-performance office building in Seattle's South Lake Union neighborhood, told NBC News he expected to see some of the following details in Amazon's upcoming project.
+Maks Goldenshteyn, communications manager at ZGF Architects, the firm that designed a 400,000 square-foot high-performance office building in Seattle's South Lake Union neighborhood for Amazon, told NBC News about some key design trends that might inform Amazon's upcoming project:

 - Natural light filtered through high-performance glass to minimize glare, allowing maximum daylight into the building without requiring extra cooling